smcgdub/MS4_In_Safe_Hands/README.md

 NOTE ON SHIPPING ADDRESS:

 * For now in this project the shipping and billing address are the same.
-I future i would like to have the option for the registered users to be able to add multiple shipping & billing addresses.
+I future i would like to develop the option for the registered users to be able to add multiple shipping & billing addresses.
 However due to time constraints and a rapidly approaching deadline on this project it is a feature i will have ot develop at a later date.

+#### **2.14 - Stripe continued - Webhooks ** ####

+* In this project i also incorporated the use of Stripe Webhooks.
+Webhooks in ths project are used for when a user places and order and presses the pay now button, and the either intentionally or unintentionally closes the browser, or if the form fails to submit correctly.
+If that is the case the order will still be placed and show up in Django, and all of the payment details will still be delivered into our stripe account.
+* Webhooks prevent a user placing an order on the site, their browser closing intentionally or unintentionally, they user being billed and not receiving their items, which is not what you want to have happen as a store owner.

+<strong>DEVELOPMENT ISSUE: Please see section 4 of this document testing to read up on the webhook development issue i encountered.</strong>

 <hr>